-For purposes of the 2021 Executive Bonus Plan, the sole corporate performance measure was annual revenue.
-The compensation committee believed this performance measure was appropriate for our business given the criticality of company growth in 2021, our first full year as a public company, which it believes most directly influences long-term stockholder value.
+For purposes of the 2022 Executive Bonus Plan, the sole corporate performance measure was annual revenue.
+The compensation committee believed this performance measure was appropriate for our business given the continuing criticality of company growth in 2022, which it believes most directly influences long-term stockholder value creation.
 At the same time, the compensation committee established target performance levels for this measure that it believed to be challenging, but attainable, through the successful execution of our annual operating plan.